OpenStickCommunity/Hardware/Trains Sim Racing Stuff/Wind Sim/README.md

 This project was done around the Noctua NF-P12 Redux-1700 PWM fan (https://noctua.at/en/nf-p12-redux-1700-pwm).

 !!!
 This may not work with other fans, proceed at your own risk !!!

+## Code

+You will find an Arduino sketch that can be loaded onto your Pico W in the Arduino folder [HERE](/Arduino%20Sketch/Xbox_Wind_Sim_with_OLED.ino).

+You will need to make some changes to the sketch based on your network.

+I have tried to make as many notes in it as I can but please note that I am unable to help with code related issues on this.

 ## Assembly